seeq12/seeq-connector-sdk-csharp/README.md

 ## Developing your Connector

 We recommend that you just modify the template connector directly.
-This shields you from having to recreate all of the configuration that is required to correctly build and debug a new project.
+This shields you from having to recreate all the configuration that is required to correctly build and debug a new project.
 Visual Studio has excellent renaming/refactoring features that make it easy.
 For example, you can click on any item in VS's *Solution Explorer* and press *F2* to change it to something appropriate for your company and this particular connector.

 Once you are ready to start developing, just open the `MyConnector.cs` and `MyConnection.cs` files in VS and start reading through the heavily-annotated source code.
 The template connector uses a small class called `DatasourceSimulator`.
-You'll know you've removed all of the template-specific code when you can delete this file from the project and still build without errors.
+You'll know you've removed all the template-specific code when you can delete this file from the project and still build without errors.

-Any log messages you create using the `Log` property on `ConnectorServiceV2` and `DatasourceConnectionServiceV2` will go to the console window and to the `csharp/Seeq.Link.SDK.Debugging.Agent/bin/Debug/log/net-debugging-agent.log` file.
+Any log messages you create using the `Log` property on `ConnectorServiceV2` and `DatasourceConnectionServiceV2` will go to the console window and to the `csharp/Seeq.Link.SDK.Debugging.Agent/bin/x64/Debug/log/net-debugging-agent.log` file (replace `x64` with `x86` if you're on a 32-bit machine).

 ## Deploying your Connector